This project is in construction

 - New dispatcher controlled siding to allow freight trains to clear the existing two-track main line;

-- Allows passenger trains to move around freight trains traveling in and out of the Port of Kalama;
+- Allows passenger trains to move around freight trains traveling into and out of the Port of Kalama;

 - Improves passenger train reliability and accommodates increases in passenger train frequency.